Robert Dunlop: Death

-On 15 May 2008 Dunlop died after suffering severe chest injuries in a crash during a practice session at the North West 200.
+On 15 May 2008, Dunlop died after suffering severe chest injuries in a crash during a practice session at the North West 200.
 The fatal accident happened in the 250 cc qualifying as the riders approached the Mather's Cross section of the course.
 When the engine on his motorcycle seized he mistakenly hit the motorcycle's front brake, which was situated beside the clutch on his specially modified bike, and he was thrown over the handlebars at approximately 155 mph (250 km/h).
 As he crashed, a following rider, Darren Burns, collided with him and suffered a broken leg and concussion in the accident.
 Dunlop was taken to Causeway Hospital in Coleraine before succumbing to his injuries shortly after 22:00 local time.
 Dunlop had been racing in the 250 cc class that year for the first time since the 1994 Isle of Man TT.
 His son Michael went on to win the race and dedicated the victory to his father.

 His funeral took place on 18 May 2008 at Garryduff Presbyterian Church in his home town of Ballymoney.
+Thousands of mourners, including political leaders and figures from the world of sport, attended the service.
 Dunlop was laid to rest beside his brother, Joey.